-Around 75 percent of our packaging material is made from long, strong paper fibres that can be recycled several times.
+On average, more than 70 percent of our packaging material is made from long, strong paper fibres that can be recycled several times.
 The thin layer of polymers – or plastics – in our beverage cartons can be blended with other polymers and turned into new products, such as roofing tiles, crates, carton boxes and more.

 As we continue to drive collection and fibre recycling, we are also increasing our focus on polymer recycling in our packaging.
 As part of our recent pledge to the EU Plastics Strategy, we will work with partners to ensure that by 2030, recycling solutions are in place for all components of our beverage cartons.

 Recycling contributes to a circular economy that keeps valuable materials in use; it also helps prevent littering, saves resources, and reduces climate impact.